-Each project will be graded electronically using a rubric provided when the assignment is given.
+Each assignment will be graded electronically using a rubric provided when the assignment is given.
 Your work will be judged against accepted academic standards for writing and documentation.
+Your course grade will be calculated using a weighted system as explained below.